hemanthpruthvi/PyAstroPol/Docs/paper.md

 # Statement of Need

-Polarization analysis is one of the key aspects of the optical system analysis in astronomy (e.g., @TMT_2015 ; @DKIST_2016 ).
+Polarization analysis is one of the key aspects of the optical system analysis in astronomy.
 Majority of the optical surfaces in astronomical instruments induce a change in state of polarization of incoming light, which could lead to inaccurate measurements of state of polarization or _polarimetry_.
 Hence, polarimetric instruments inevitably require the information of polarization properties of the optical system – _instrumental polarization_.
 It can be determined by means of experiments, analysis or a combination of both.
 As the telescopes become larger and instruments become more complex, instrumental polarization analysis has become all the more crucial (e.g.,  @TMT_2015 ; @DKIST_2016 ).

 # Summary